Canon 650D vs Nikon D60

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Nikon D60 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 650D and the Nikon D60 have been discontinued, but can regularly be found used on eBay.
-The Nikon D60 was replaced by the Nikon D5000, while the 650D was followed by the Canon 700D.
+Both the 650D and the D60 have been discontinued, but can regularly be found used on ebay.
+The D60 was replaced by the Nikon D5000, while the 650D was followed by the Canon 700D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.